pedraero/short_story_generator/README.md

 # short_story_generator
-Python script to create a movie using clips from a lista of media files.
+Python script to create a movie using clips from a list of media files.